 There are a lots of settings to choose for a module.
 Noted below is a description of how each can be used.

 The vast majority of Editing teachers will only ever need to make the module visible to students.
 All other settings can be left as default.
 Defaults may vary slightly between Schools, but are set by agreement with each School.

-- To navigate to the module settings: navigate to the module, in the module find the Administration block then click on Module administration > Edit settings
+- To navigate to the module settings: navigate to the module, in the module find the Cogwheel icon, drop down the menu and click Edit settings

 In General Section

 - Module full name: Not editable except by request to Learning Technologies.
 For SATURN modules, name and code taken from SATURN, semester, year and campus included - cannot be changed unless SATURN module name or code is changed.
 Non-SATURN modules are named following set guidelines: you can choose the name of your module

 - Module short name: Not editable except by request to Learning Technologies.
 Uses a set nomenclature so that it synchronises correctly with other University systems and Moodle processes such as archiving

 - Module start date: Only used if you have Weekly format set (see below)